 Erick Correa is a Chicago native, and Gordon Technical High School alumni.
 He attended Southern Illinois University for college and is a certified personal trainer.
 He is a professional mixed martial artist and he likes to exercise.
 He and his family live in the Belmont Cragin neighborhood.
 Erick enjoys watching Cubs games, and at one point in his life, he enjoyed singing.
 He has a strong passion for discipleship and joins GRIP as the SLAM Program Director to invest in the lives of youth in Chicago.

-As a Houston, Texas native, Karale joined GRIP staff as the Male Mentorship Manager to empower and encourage our male mentors to build Christ-centered, Life-on-Life relationships.
+As a Houston, Texas native, Karale joined GRIP staff as the Men's Mentorship Manager to empower and encourage our male mentors to build Christ-centered, Life-on-Life relationships.
 Karale moved to Chicago to attend Moody Bible Institute and upon graduation became a youth pastor in Texas.
 If he's not reading Japanese Fantasy Novels, he's most likely enjoying a community activity or fixing up his house in his neighborhood of Austin in Chicago.